MohamedYatera/Authentication-Demo/README.md

 ## Installation

 1. Clone the repository
-    * git clone <repository-url>
+    * git clone
 3. Navigate to the project directory
     * cd Authentication-Demo
-5. install the required dependencies
+5. Install the required dependencies
     * npm i

 ## Usage
+1. Star the server (in terminal)
+   * node index.js or nodemon index.js
+2. Open your browser and go to http://localhost:3000
+3. Enter the password 'ILoveProgramming' on the homepage to access the hidden content.

 ## File Structure